SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

 **Choosing a videoconference system**

+*[start of zoom measurement/estimate info - need more samples and how to factor in multiple participants]*

 | Software | Carbon footprint | Accessibility | GDPR compliance |
 | --- | --- | --- | --- |